 Take a break: If you go, pack a lunch and have a picnic on the roof.
 The view is amazing!

 Vondelpark is the oldest, most central park in the city and is quite large.
 Any of its six playgrounds will make your kids happy and are a good reward for behaving during a visit to the nearby Museum Kwartier complex.

-Fresh-Stroopwafel (left) stands are everywhere, selling two thin, freshly pressed waffles held together with sticky, sweet filling.
+Stroopwafel stands are everywhere, selling two thin, freshly pressed waffles held together with sticky, sweet filling.
 The smallest pang of hunger was a good reason to stop at one.
 We were never disappointed.

-Biking is how the Amsterdam locals do it.
-We were fortunate enough to snag a Bakfiet, a cargo bike that carriers two children and found this to be the easiest way to get around the city.
+Biking is how Amsterdam families get around.
+We were fortunate enough to snag a Bakfiet (top), a cargo bike that carriers two children.
+We found this to be the easiest way to get around the city.

 Note: Call ahead to reserve a Bakfiet; they’re popular!

 The GVB is a street-tram system that’s easy to navigate and stroller friendly.
 It runs frequently and stops near most major tourist attractions.
-A 24-hour pass, handy for tourists, is €7.50 for adults and €2.50 for kids.
+A chipcard is essential if you plan to use public transit a lot.